AP® Macroeconomics Exam Format

 Types of Questions on the AP Macroeconomics Exam

-As you may already know, the AP Macro exam has two broad questions: MCQs and FRQs.
+As you may already know, the AP Macroeconomics exam structure includes two broad questions: MCQs and FRQs.
 First, let's start with the MCQs:

 Section I: Multiple-Choice Questions